CCA-Public/diskimageprocessor/README.md

 ### Dates

 CCA Disk Image Processor gathers dates from the DFXML files it generates, **not** from the file system.
-In practice, this means the dates reported in the CCA Disk Image Processor-generated spreadsheets and the dates shown in the file system for carved files may differ (for most disks, now that `tsk_recover` has been replaced with a mount-and-copy routine, this should not be the case).
+In practice, this means the dates reported in the CCA Disk Image Processor-generated spreadsheets and the dates shown in the file system for carved files may differ, particularly when using the "tsk_recover and fiwalk" toolset.

 ## Installation